rogelioamancisidor/cmmd/README.md

 Make sure to save the data files inside `data`

+### Flickr
+You can obtaniened the data set here [data](http://www.cs.toronto.edu/~nitish/multimodal/index.html)

+### MNIST-SHVN
+See [link](https://github.com/iffsid/mmvae) for details about how to create the data set.

 ### Pretrained models
-Reproduce the results in table 2.
+Reproduce the results in table 2 and 6.

 **MNIST**: Dowloaded the pretranied model from here [pretrained_mnist](https://biedu-my.sharepoint.com/:f:/g/personal/a1910329_nbsemp_no/EhqsIO9C2_hFrw2Hk2mD_aQBPFlahCG31bYAC6cWGQDqYw?e=rwnOVM), unzip the file and save it under `output`.
 Then run `test_cmmd.py` and choose `mnist` and `idx=0` as arguments for `test_cmmd`.

 **XRMB**: Pretrained weights for XRMB can be obtained here [pretrained_xrmb](https://biedu-my.sharepoint.com/:f:/g/personal/a1910329_nbsemp_no/ElUBycfhLjhOlcdC4FnlbQEByUd1PAoQ6dVxjljSxKiqpQ?e=YDZ6b1).
 In this case, choose `xrbm` and `idx=0` as arguments for `test_cmmd`.

 **Note**: Weights trained on a GPU(CPU) can only be loaded again on a GPU(CPU).
-The pretrained weights in the `output` folder were trained on a GPU.
+The pretrained weights in the above links  were trained on a GPU.

 ## Usage
 ### Training